sonatype-nexus-community/nancy/README.md

 ```
  ~ > nancy --help
 nancy is a tool to check for vulnerabilities in your Golang dependencies,
-powered by the 'Sonatype OSS Index', and as well, works with Nexus IQ Server, allowing you
+powered by 'Sonatype's OSS Index', and as well, works with Sonatype's Nexus IQ Server, allowing you
 a smooth experience as a Golang developer, using the best tools in the market!

 Usage: